 Figure 6.21.
-Typical measured field dependencies of the output signal for AA003-02 GMR sensor for: (a) different driving currents; (b) supplied with 4.096 V.
+Typical measured field dependencies of the output signal for AA003-02 GMR sensor for: (a) different driving currents and (b) supplied with 4.096 V.

-6.2.2 Design, Construction and Characterization of the Single Trace GMR-based Device
+6.3.2 Design, Construction and Characterization of the Single Trace GMR-based Device

 Figure 6.25 shows the PCB of the customized current measurement system.
-The current I passes through the U-shaped conductive band (Figure 6.25a) and GMR sensors are arranged to function in a differential arrangement, meaning that the output voltage increases for one sensor and lowers for the other.
+When a current, I, passes through the U-shaped conductive band, Figure 6.25a, the GMR sensors are arranged to function in a differential arrangement, meaning that the output voltage increases for one sensor and lowers for the other.

 Figure 6.25.
 Custom PCB for current measurement using GMR sensors: (a) backside; (b) frontside.
-The Ag paste is used to increase the cross section (and consequently, electrical conductivity) in the contacting areas, thus reducing the overall electrical resistance of the "U" shaped current trace.
+Note that the Ag paste is used to increase the cross section (and consequently, electrical conductivity) in the contacting areas, thus reducing the overall electrical resistance of the "U" shaped current trace.

 A moveable permanent magnet and two FeSi plates comprise an adjustable biasing system that reduces and homogenizes the effective magnetic flux density (Figure 6.25b).
 Regarding design decisions, 8 Oe was selected for the biasing field.
-The mode of operation is as follows: the GMR sensor passes to a linear operation regime when the permanent magnet creates a magnetic field directed toward the sensitive axis of the sensors.
+The way the system functions is as follows: The

+GMR sensor response transitions to a linear operation regime when the permanent magnet creates a magnetic field directed toward the sensitive axis of the sensors.

-The conductive band has a width of 4 mm.
+The conductive band w has a width of 4 mm.
 This configuration simultaneously cancels off undesired external interference magnetic fields.
-Because there is galvanic isolation between the sensors and the current trace, this method of operation prevents the sensor from being impacted by overcurrent.
+Because there is galvanic isolation between the sensors and the current trace, it can be observed that this method of operation prevents the sensor from being impacted by overcurrent.
 Because of the manufacturing technology, where an AF (antiferromagnetic) layer or a synthetic AF layer is used to bias the pinned layer, even if the current produces a fairly large magnetic field, this will not affect the sensor's functionality.
-In other words, the magnetization of the pinned layer is unaffected, and the magnetization of the free layer will return to its initial orientation.
+In other words, the magnetization of the pinned layer is unaffected and the magnetization of the free layer will return to its initial orientation.
 This implies that, unlike many AMR sensors, there is no requirement for an external magnetic field to reset the sensors.

-The functional block diagram of the current measurement differential system using GMR sensors is shown in Figure 6.26.
+The amplifier configuration for measuring current is shown in Figure 6.26.
 The output signals from the sensors are amplified in this instance using a LabJack EI1040 Dual Instrumentation amplifier [244], with a gain of 10 adjusted for each channel.
 An additional LabJack EI1040 amplifier, with a gain of 10 for low current measurements and 1 for high current measurements, amplifies the resultant signal further.

 The AA003-02 GMR sensors were supplied with a 4.096 V constant voltage, generated by a thermally compensated source, from the EI 1040 Dual Instrumentation amplifier.
-For this voltage, the current through each sensor was about 0.8 mA (the internal resistance for each sensor is 5 k $\Omega$ .
+For this voltage, the current through each sensor was about 0.8 mA (the internal resistance for each sensor is $5~\mathrm{k}\Omega$ .